lochmueller/index/README.md

 # EXT:index

-EXT:index is a TYPO3 Index framework to handle the content generation of a TYPO3 website related to different index configurations.
-This could be used for search engine fill-up processes or other content engines that need the generated content of typo3 pages and files.
+EXT:index is a TYPO3 indexing framework to handle the content generation of a TYPO3 website related to different index configurations.
+This could be used for search engine fill-up processes or other content engines that need the generated content of typo3 pages and files (AI provider).
 To sped up the indexing the TYPO3 internal message bus is used.

 You can use the PSR-14 Events to get the index information or the webhook functions of the core, to move the indexed information to external services.